The Ultimate Barbecue Buying Guide – Best BBQs for Outdoor Entertaining!

 Probably the most asked question to any Barbecue Salesperson is what size barbecue will suit your family.
 If you are a family or around 5 – 6, then a 4 – 5 burner barbecue will give you plenty of room to cook everything at once.
 It isn’t just about the size of the grill you need to consider, but the size of the Barbecue as well.

 When looking at Barbecues, have a look at the number of burners.
 The more burners you have on your Barbecue, the more gas you will use and generally the larger and varied (plate or grill) the cooking surface.

 - 1 – 3 burners are great for cooking for 1 – 10 people

 - 3 – 4 burners are great fr cooking for 11 – 14 people

 - 4+ burners are great for cooking for 15+ people

 Selecting a Barbecue Type

-After selecting a size, the next thing this is to think about how you are going to use your new barbecue.
+After selecting a size, the next thing is to think about how you will use your new barbecue.
 Generally, barbecues are broken down into:

 - Portable Barbecues (ones you can take with you)

 - Built-in Barbecues (ones built into your backyard)